 His research led to other doctors doing trials and producing over a hundred articles in scientific journals on the various medical benefits of cannabis – rheumatism, hydro-phobia, cholera, tetanus, and menstrual cramps to name a few.

 Cannabis was put into many patent medicines in the U.S. around this time.

-As recently as the 1930’s, “demand for marijuana-based medications accelerated,[and] pharmaceutical firms attempted to produce consistently potent and reliable drugs from hemp.
+As recently as the 1930s, demand for cannabis-based medications grew and pharmaceutical firms attempted to produce consistently reliable drugs from hemp.

-By the 1930s at least two American companies – Parke-Davis and Eli Lily – were selling standardized extracts of marijuana for use as an analgesic, an antispasmodic and sedative.
+At least two American companies were selling standardized extracts of cannabis for use as an analgesic, an antispasmodic and sedative.

 In 1937, cannabis was effectively made illegal throughout the country.
 By the early 1970s, marijuana was categorized as a Schedule I drug and was listed as having no accepted medical use.

 This study found that Hep-C patients who used cannabis in combination with their conventional medical treatment were three times more likely to have an undetectable virus level six months after the end of treatment.